rinsane/electronic-body-carrier/README.md

 # electronic-body-carrier
-Designed a CAD model for an electronic-body-carrier for Indian Hospitals (Patent Pending)
+Designed a CAD model for an electronic-body-carrier for Indian Hospitals (Patent Pending).

 ![Image Description](main.png)